-Bachelor of Science in Criminal Justice - Human Services
+Online Bachelor of Science in Criminal Justice - Human Services

 Crime prevention, addiction treatment, and counseling can be as much a part of the criminal justice system as incarceration and the court system.
 Study these aspects of criminal justice with a Bachelor of Science degree in Criminal Justice with a Human Services concentration from CTU.
 In this program, you could work to develop a solid foundation in law enforcement, courts, and corrections, while also focusing on a human services core with a special emphasis on working with youth.
 And you can also work to complete the coursework needed for professional work in chemical dependency.

-Employment of social and human service assistants is projected to grow 16 percent from 2016-2026, much faster than the average for all occupations.1 The BSCJ-HS could help you prepare for this field.
+Employment of social and human service assistants is projected to grow 12 percent from 2021-2031, much faster than the average for all occupations.1 The BSCJ-HS could help you prepare for this field.

 The BSCJ in Human Services:

 - Has CTU Fast Track™ exams available - a series of mini modules designed to test your knowledge of key course objectives, offering the opportunity to earn college credit for what you already know